 I am getting a lot of messages about whether trek “x” is doable in winters and my reply often is – it depends on your skill level.
-But irrespective of whther you are a novice or a hardcore hiker there will come a moment when you will be contend with the dilemma – to push ahead or beat a hasty retreat.
+But irrespective of whether you are a novice or a hardcore hiker there will come a moment when you will be contend with the dilemma – to push ahead or beat a hasty retreat.

 Turning back is a personal decision – some call it intuition, others call it experience.
 But the bottom line is that this decision is yours and yours alone to make .
-I’ve been on numerous SAR where one poor decision spiraled into a series of bad decisions finally jeopardising the lives of the hikers.
-So remember this – everytime you take such a decision the risk/exposure curve ramps up in geometric progression rather than arithmetic progression.
+I’ve been on numerous SAR where one poor decision spiralled into a series of bad decisions finally jeopardising the lives of the hikers.
+So remember this – every time you take such a decision the risk/exposure curve ramps up in geometric progression rather than arithmetic progression.
 So five such decisions pushes up your exposure and risk not by +5 but over 5 TIMES.

 Because my safety is in my own hands and every trek (whether completed or not) from which I return back safe to my loved ones is a successful trek.